-The Board has nominated each of Jeffrey L. Harmening, Joyce A. Mullen, Richard M. Olson, and James C. O'Rourke for election to the Board to serve for a three-year term ending at the 2022 Annual Meeting of Shareholders.
-Each of Mr. Olson and Mr. O'Rourke is a current member of the Board.
-Neither Mr. Harmening nor Ms. Mullen is a current member of the Board.
+The Board has nominated each of Jeffrey M. Ettinger, Katherine J. Harless and D. Christian Koch for election to the Board to serve for a three-year term ending at the 2023 Annual Meeting of Shareholders.
 Each of the director nominees has consented to serve if elected.
-Proxies only can be voted for the number of persons named as nominees in this proxy statement, which is four.
+Proxies only can be voted for the number of persons named as nominees in this proxy statement, which is three.